rizellecruz26/rizellecruz26/README.md

 - 👋 Hi, I’m elle
-- 👀 I’m interested in nothing
+- 👀 I’m interested in music
-- 🌱 I’m currently learning something
+- 🌱 I’m currently learning piano
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me on Ig